-Before the Fund commenced operations, the Fund acquired the assets and liabilities of the Predecessor Fund (the "Reorganization").
+Prior to commencing operations, the Fund acquired the assets and liabilities of the Cambiar Aggressive Value Fund (the "Predecessor Fund"), the Fund's predecessor fund (the "Reorganization").
 After being approved by shareholders of the Predecessor Fund, the Reorganization became effective on February 13, 2023.
-As a result of the Reorganization, shareholders of the Predecessor Fund received shares of the Fund, and the Fund assumed the performance and accounting history of the Predecessor Fund.
+As a result of the Reorganization, shareholders of the Predecessor Fund received shares of the Fund. and the Fund assumed the performance and accounting history of the Predecessor Fund.
 Accordingly, the performance shown below for periods prior to the Reorganization represents the performance of the Predecessor Fund.
 The Predecessor Fund had the same investment objective and similar investment policies, guidelines and restrictions as those of the Fund.
 The principal differences between the Fund's investment policies, guidelines and restrictions and those of the Predecessor Fund are that (i) the Fund invests in large capitalization domestic securities to a greater extent than the Predecessor Fund invested and (ii) the Fund invests in derivative instruments and short sales to a lesser extent than the Predecessor Fund invested.